 How to make An Appointment:

-For Advocacy services in the community, reach out to our community partner, SFWAR anytime during the day or after hours (phone: (415) 647- RAPE).
+For advocacy services when The SAFE Place is closed, reach out to our community partner, SFWAR (available 24/7 at (415) 647- RAPE).

 Students can also reach out to SF State University Police for emergency situations (415) 338-2222 and/or the Title IX Office/Equity Programs & Compliance to submit a report.